pariyajebreili/Periodic_Noise_Removal/README.md

 # Periodic Noise Removal and Noise Reduction in Images Using Fourier Transform
-This project demonstrates the application of Fourier Transform and various notch filtering techniques to reduce periodic noise in an image.
+This code shows the application of Fourier Transform and various notch filtering techniques to reduce periodic noise in an image.
 The code includes Ideal, Butterworth, and Gaussian Notch Filters.

 ## Problem Statement